bisq-network/bisq-website/_posts/2020-01-16-cycle-8-results.md

 This post summarizes the results of Cycle 8 of the Bisq DAO.

 It comes a bit later than usual, as Cycle 8 wasn't a pretty one.
-During the cycle, some significant issues were made apparent in the human side of the network: a lack of management and budgeting resulted in suboptimal resource allotment needed for growth, which resulted in a ballooning BSQ supply, which resulted in an erosion of confidence in BSQ, which ultimately resulted in a sharp downturn in the BSQ price.
+During the cycle, some significant issues were made apparent in the human side of the network: a lack of management and budgeting resulted in suboptimal resource allotment needed for growth, which seemed to reflect in a lower BSQ price.

-In response, key contributors are working on substantial changes to the way Bisq operates in order to address these issues and restore confidence in the Bisq DAO.
+In response, key contributors are working on substantial changes to the way Bisq operates in order to address these issues and ensure continued confidence in the Bisq DAO among contributors and users alike.

 These changes will be discussed more thoroughly in a call next week, as well as in a post on this blog shortly thereafter.